-Use annotations to highlight and comment on important and noteworthy insights that you discover during your research and analysis.
+Highlight and comment on important insights using annotations.
 Annotations are visible to other users on your account - making it easy to share notable traffic events (dips or spikes in traffic), seasonal trends, competitor strategies and wins, and more.

 Annotating data points in graphs is a powerful way to add context, denote value, track insights of interest, and collaborate with your colleagues on your strategies.
 Leaving annotations on graphs within Similarweb will help you:

 Add context to data, making it easier to interpret.

 Highlight and share the most important insights with your teammates.

 Keep track of previous findings and revisit them at a later time.